JessePRN/AgentsOfSHIELD/README.md

 ## Project Structure

-The final code for this project is found in :
+The final code for this project is found in Census/Population_Trends_Georgia.ipynb

-Our group used two sets of census data from the US Census which are in the Census Folder.
+Our group used two sets of census data (csvs) from the US Census which are in the Census Folder

-The graphs and tables are in plots_tables folder within the Census Folder.
+The graphs and tables are in plots_tables folder within the Census Folder

-The heatmap are in Heatmap folder within the Census Folder
+The heatmaps are in Heatmap folder within the Census Folder

-The presentation is found in:
+The presentation is Census/GAPopTrends.pptx

 ## Project Contributors